-We invite you to follow us on Twitter: Barbara @beesandchicks and Mary Beth @beesandchicks2 and on Facebook: Bees and Chicks.
-We’d love to hear from you, to contact either one of us send an email to: firstname.lastname@example.org
+We invite you to follow us on Facebook: Bees and Chicks.
+We’d love to hear from you.
+To contact either one of us send an email to: firstname.lastname@example.org

 About the authors:

-Mary Beth is a Colorado Master Gardener: Gardening and all things related have been my defining passion for many years.
+Mary Beth: I’m a Colorado Master Gardener: Gardening and all things related have been my defining passion for many years.
 If I’m not working in someone else’s garden, you’ll find me in mine.
 I am forever in pursuit of garden bliss.
 I’ve found it in my garden just outside of Durango, Colorado and in my family’s garden on Block Island, Rhode Island.
 When I’m not in Garden Nirvana (unimaginable!), I’m supporting my husband Ray’s sugar addiction by baking some sweet treats or entertaining my two dogs.
-Adding bees to the garden has been a dream come true and it has already opened my eyes to a new world of wonder.

 About this blog: